 Photoshop CC, Photoshop CS and Photoshop Elements come with a set of brushes built in... but this is the only the start of what this painterly tool can do.
 As you can create your own brushes, there are hundreds of free Photoshop brushes available to download across the internet.

 Custom Photoshop brushes are more often associated with digital art than photography.
 They're used for drawing in Photoshop, but their versatility make them perfect for a range of projects.
-(If you haven't got Photoshop yet, you can find out how you can subscribe to it here).
+(If you haven't got Photoshop yet, you will need to subscribe to one of Adobe's Creative Cloud Photography Plans).

 There are brushes that can aid you in final flourishes, retouching portraits, editing weather and more.
 You will find brushes for adding grunge effects, brushes to add eyelashes to portraits, brushes to add clouds to a sky, add realistic foliage or fire, and much much more.